BachoSeven/AARGH/README.md

 # AARGH

 Hi!
-This is a bootstrapping script which I use to setup an Arch machine (usually with [Anarchy](https://anarchyinstaller.org "anarchy") and installing very few packages, so it should be usable on any new Arch install).
+This is a bootstrapping script which I use to setup an Arch machine; it should be usable on any fresh Arch install.

 ## Instructions
 ``` sh